You also can be a part of it!

 CADAL (Centro para la Apertura y el Desarrollo de América Latina) is a private, non-profit and non-partisan foundation, established on February 26, 2003, in Buenos Aires, Argentina.

-Our mission is to promote human rights and international democratic solidarity, particularly in failed democracies and autocracies with weakened institutions in which freedom of association, expression, assembly, and the right to political participation for citizens are repressed and inhibited.
+Our mission is to promote human rights and international democratic solidarity, particularly in authoritarian contexts where freedom of association, expression, assembly, and the right to political participation are repressed, and in democracies that threaten their institutions, civil and political liberties, and erode the rule of law.

 As part of its task of promoting human rights, CADAL is a part of a series of coalitions, forums, and organizations that share the same values: the World Movement for Democracy (WMfD), the International Coalition to Stop Crimes against Humanity in North Korea (ICNK), the International Tibet Network, the Coalition for Freedom of Association, the Network of Think Tanks KAS in Latin America, is a member of TrustLaw (the global pro bono program of the Thomson Reuters Foundation) and is registered as an Organization of Civil Society before the Organization of American States (OAS).